Alex-Pennington/brain_core/README.md

 ## License

-Original modem core license applies to m188110a/*.
+The modem core is distributed as a pre-compiled static library.
+Source code is not included.
-Wrapper code (src/*) is GPL-3.0-or-later, Copyright (C) 2025 Phoenix Nest LLC.
+Wrapper code (src/*) is proprietary, Copyright (C) 2025 Phoenix Nest LLC.